 The benefits of a growth mindset for organisations

-If you successfully gather a team with growth-oriented individuals, the team performance is more likely to improve significantly as each member is constantly striving to learn and take new risks.
-Mindsets influence the way we perceive goals and deal with effort and struggle, hence, a team with growth mindsets can effectively stimulate development and innovation – not only for the organisation but also for each other.
+Mindsets influence the way we perceive goals and deal with effort and struggle.
+Hence, a team with growth mindsets can effectively stimulate development and innovation – not only for the organisation but also for each other.

-Organisations that promote growth culture is more open to diversity in the workplace and is less influenced by stereotype threat.
-Leaders with growth mindsets don’t believe in “fixed traits”, thus, they welcome different types of individual, as long as they are perpetually improving and adding value to the organisation.
-Moreover, when employees get to work in a growth-attuned environment, they feel encouraged to collaborate with one another more.
+Organisations that promote a growth culture are more open to establishing a more diverse and inclusive workforce.
+Leaders with growth mindsets don’t believe in “fixed traits”.
+Thus, they welcome all individuals who are open to perpetually improving and adding value to the organisation.
+Moreover, when employees get to work in a growth-attuned environment, they feel encouraged to collaborate more.

 Make room for growth

-Letting your employees know that there are always opportunities for them to develop and change, and that their improvements are always recognised.
-For organisations that have more of a fixed mindset, people are occupied with proving their intelligence and competing with one another, and consequently, hinder development and innovation in the organisation.
+In organisations that have more of a fixed mindset, people are occupied with proving their intelligence and competing against one another, which consequently, can hinder development and innovation in the organisation.

 Establish a learning culture

-It is important to let your employees understand that their current position is not necessarily indicative of where the organisation expect them to be forever.
-In performance management, avoid comparison between the employees because it is better to identify and provide them with the tools they need for improvements.
+It is important to let employees understand that their current position is not where the organisation expects them to be forever.
+During your regular performance management, avoid comparing employees.
+It is better to identify and provide them with the tools they need for improvements.

 From the top down, your management board should be the ideal role models for their employees to look up to.
-As the leaders of the business, they should feel comfortable sharing their stories of failures and overcoming them, because, inspiration does not come from success stories but from the journey that led to success.
+As leaders of the business, they should feel comfortable sharing their stories of failures and how they overcame them.
+Inspiration does not come from success stories but from the journey that led to success.